Rustic and comforting, very Asian in essence, this prawns and ginger soup recipe is simplicity illustrated.

-Peel and thinly slice the shallots.
+- Peel and thinly slice the shallots.
 Crush, peel and roughly chop the garlic.
 Peel and thinly slice the ginger.

-Heat the cooking oil in a pot.
+- Heat the cooking oil in a pot.
 Saute the shallots, garlic and ginger, stirring often, until softened and fragrant.
 Pour in about four cups of water.
 Bring to the boil, add the prawns, season with fish sauce and wait until the liquid boils once more.

-Continue boiling for another three minutes (no longer — if the prawns are overcooked, the meat turns tough) then turn off the heat.
+- Continue boiling for another three minutes (no longer — if the prawns are overcooked, the meat turns tough) then turn off the heat.
 Add the greens, press down into the broth, then cover the pot.
 Let steep for five minutes.

 - Taste the broth and adjust the seasoning, if needed, before serving the prawns and ginger soup.

 If you cooked this dish (or made this drink) and you want to share your masterpiece, please use your own photos and write the cooking steps in your own words.